On space-time quasiconcave solutions of the heat equation: Introduction

 Finally, in the appendix we rewrite the proof of Theorem \ref{th1.3} in the plane.
 In particular, we rewrite explicitly the computations of Section 3.3 in dimension $2$; we hope this can be helpful to clarify the hard (and long) computations of the general case.

 {\bf Acknowledgment:} Part of the work was done while the second author was visiting the IHES in January 2012 and February 2013, and while he was visiting CMS (Zhejiang University) in August 2012; then he would like to thank these institutes for their warm hospitality.
 The second author would also like to thank Prof. Fanghua Lin and Prof. Lihe Wang for asking him this question in summer 2009.
 All the authors thank Prof. Pengfei Guan for the encouragement on this subject and some helpful discussions.
+We also thank Prof. Chau and Prof. Weinkove to a communication their recent works \cite{CW18} on this subject.
 The first and the second authors were supported by the Wu Wen-Tsun Key Laboratory of Mathematics in USTC and NSFC.
-The third author has been partially supported by the PRIN 2012 project "Equazioni alle derivate parziali di tipo ellittico e parabolico: aspetti geometrici, disuguaglianze collegate e applicazioni" of MIUR and by GNAMPA of INdAM.
+The third author has been partially supported by the PRIN 2012 project ``Equazioni alle derivate parziali di tipo ellittico e parabolico: aspetti geometrici, disuguaglianze collegate e applicazioni" of MIUR and by GNAMPA of INdAM.